ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 ## Build steps

 * Make sure you have your AWS credentials setup.
 Terraform will need this to setup the infrastructure in AWS.
-In your `.aws/credentials` file set up credentials for profile `sec-an`
+In your `.aws/credentials` file set up credentials for profile `sec-an` - these credentials are used across terraform when building the platform.
+### Shared Infrastructure
 * Start in the `securityanalytics-sharedinfrastructure` directory.
 You will first need to create the back end infrastructure first.
 Since S3 requires bucket names to be globally unique, you can either set an `s3_app_name` in an auto.tfvars file, or type it in when requested by terraform.
-Remember this name as you'll be using it across your project.
+Remember this name as you'll be using it when building the platform.
 * Once you've done this you can then run terraform:
 ```
 cd terraform_backend